dastevens/CoreOSC/readme.md

    + Make OSC classes immutable
    + Remove casts from/to OscPacket
 3. Break out type switch into separate TypeConverter classes
-4. Make UDP code async, rename as OscClient
+4. Remove UDP code, use extension method to System.Net.Sockets.UdpClient

+Planned future improvements

+5. Map OscFalse, OscTrue, OscInfinitum, OscNil etc. to false/true values
+6. Update readme.md with new interface and examples
-5. Make nuget package (with AppVeyor?) and release to nuget
+7. Make nuget package (with AppVeyor?) and release to nuget

 History
 --------